Vasilis Stasinos attaches large ropes to Thetis.

 Woods Hole Oceanographic Institution

 Our mission during this morning’s second dive is to explore for hydrothermal vent sites off the coast of Milos.
 Over the previous days, our Greek colleagues from the Hellenic Center for Marine Research have used acoustic echo soundings from the ship to identify likely areas of venting.
-I wake up at 5:00 am following a few hours of sleep and begin mission preparations.
+I wake up at 5 am following a few hours of sleep, and begin mission preparations.
 Dawn breaks as I step out onto the fantail (the rear deck of the ship), and I can see the planet Venus shining over Milos against an orange-pink sky.
 A celestial Venus de Milo to greet me this morning.

 Brian Bingham works with Aegaeo crew.

-Geologists Andreas Sioulas and Christos Anagnostou prepare to handle rock samples collected during a Thetis dive while organic chemist Aleka Gogou smells the collected samples, confirming the presence of hydrogen sulfide.
+Geologists Andreas Sioulas and Christos Anagnostou prepare to handle rock samples collected during a Thetis dive, while organic chemist Aleka Gogou smells the collected samples, confirming the presence of hydrogen sulfide.
 Click image for larger view and image credit.

-Approximately an hour into our mission, the winds and seas increase to a point where it is critical that we surface immediately to be recovered by our mother ship, Aegaeo.
-This is slightly disappointing, but we must always operate with safety as the first priority for ourselves as well as Thetis’ recovery diver, Vasilis Stasinos.
+About an hour into our mission, the winds and seas increase to a point where it is critical that we surface immediately to be recovered by our mother ship, Aegaeo.
+This is slightly disappointing, but we must always operate with safety as the first priority for ourselves as well as for Thetis’ recovery diver, Vasilis Stasinos.
 Vasilis is the strongest swimmer I have ever seen – an underwater superman.
-As a part of the recovery process he must dive into the water and swim to Thetis with large ropes.
+As a part of the recovery process, he must dive into the water and swim to Thetis with large ropes.
 He attaches these to the submersible so that Thetis can be lifted out of the water and up onto the deck of Aegaeo.

 Sign up for the Ocean Explorer E-mail Update List.